-When the parties are unable to reach a child support agreement, it is the responsibility of the CSEA to file for child support on behalf of the requesting parent to obtain a child support order.
+When the parties are unable to reach an agreement, it is the responsibility of the CSEA to file for a child support order on behalf of the requesting parent.

 The office also has a payment collection role.
-It will help locate absent parents to reach a support agreement as well as obtaining court orders to set agreements up.
+It will help locate absent parents to reach a support agreement, as well as obtain court orders to set agreements up.

-If you are able to pay child support, a judge could find that you are in contempt of court and jail you for failing to obey a court order requiring you to pay child support.
+If you are able to pay child support and you do not, a judge could find that you are in contempt of court and jail you for failing to obey a court order.

-Federal and state laws authorize the Child Support Administration to intercept state income tax refunds when child support is over $150 in arrears.
+Federal and state laws authorize the Child Support Administration to intercept state income tax refunds when child support is $150 overdue.

-Passports can be denied to people in arrears of child support and professional licenses can be withheld.
+People behind in child support can be denied passports and professional licenses can be withheld.